Noovolari/leapp/README.md

 ![image](.github/images/AWS_SSO_TUTORIAL_5.png)

+### FAQ

+- **Q: Can I use Leapp AWS SSO with AWS Cli V2?**
+  <br>A: Yes you can, Leapp is compatible with both AWS Cli V1 and V2.

+- **Q: I put the portal url and the region in the AWS SSO configuration but the login keeps saying Access Denied?**
+  <br>A: Verify that are using the correct region which must be equal to the one you've registered your AWS SSO portal.

+- **Q: Can I use an AWS SSO session as a federated one for making a truster account?**
+  <br>A: Yes you can, but there is currently a limit: after 8h the authentication token is refreshed, and
+  the AWS SSO session is reloaded.
+So the association is lost and must be reverted by hand.
+We are working to overcome this limitation.

+- **Q: How much the authentication token lasts?**
+  <br>A: The authentication token for AWS SSO lasts for 8h, after that period the sessions are synchronized again automatically.

+- **Q: My administrator has changed some accounts and roles but I can't see them?**
+  <br>A: Synchronizing is done when authentication token expires, you can force a manual re-synch from the AWS SSO page.

+- **Q: Can I use Leapp AWS SSO session with AWS SSM?**
+  <br>A: Yes you can, just be sure to have the correct permissions AWS-side and you're good to go.

+- **Q: Can I use Leapp AWS SSO sessions to issue AWS commands with my <library/program/sdk>?**
+  <br>A: Yes you can, Leapp generates under the hood plain temporary credentials in your default
+  profile, which is the most basic setup for every AWS compatible tool.
+If for any reason you find some incompatibilities, please fill a new [issue](https://github.com/Noovolari/leapp/issues)

+- **Q: I can't find my portal URL, when I try to access AWS SSO service it points me to presentation page but there is no admin console?**
+  <br>A: To have access to AWS SSO console you must have privileges for that, please contact your administrator to obtain a portal URL.

+- **Q: Do I need my Google account as for federated sessions to access AWS SSO?**
+  <br>A: No, you just need your AWS SSO username and password.
+At your first access you'll
+  have to configure them.
+After that, just input them when requested.

+- **Q: Why there are no options to edit or delete AWS SSO accounts?**
+  <br>A: AWS SSO management is done via AWS console by your administrator, you only have read access to the sessions, no need to edit or remove them.

+- **Q: I only see the name of the account and the role, can I recover other information for my work?**
+  <br>A: Yes you can, you can copy the role arn and the account number from the contextual menu.

+- **Q: I've accidentaly closed Leapp with an active AWS SSO session and I've got a long time process running, am I screwed?**
+  <br>A: No, after you have generated a set of temporary credentials they are still valid through the duration of their expiration
+  time which is 8h.
+The only downside is that without Leapp running there is no 20 minute credentials' rotation.

+- **Q: Can I use MFA with Leapp and AWS SSO?**
+  <br>A: Yes, if your administrator has configured MFA for your AWS SSO account you'll be prompted for the code during authentication process.

+- **Q: Can I use roles with MFA if they are obtained through AWS SSO?**
+  <br>A: Unfortunately not now, as Leapp needs to know the device arn, is still possible to access those roles by creating the sessions manually from Leapp.
+  We'll do our best to autmatize the process as soon as possible.

+- **Q: Can I do cross-account with AWS SSO?**
+  <br>A: Unfortunately not now, but you can rely to manual cross-account creation through Leapp.

 # HTTP/HTTPS in-app proxy
 Leapp allows for HTTP/HTTPS protocols, specifying a proxy server to which the in-app requests are sent.
 Both authenticated and non authenticated proxy are supported.
 In the option panel you can configure protocol, url, port, and authentication information.
 See image below